robert-DL/geoarches/README.md

 # geoarches

-geoarches is a machine learning package for training, running and evaluating ML models on weather and climate data, developped by Guillaume Couairon and Renu Singh in the ARCHES team at INRIA (Paris, France).
+geoarches is a machine learning package for training, running and evaluating ML models on weather and climate data, developed by Guillaume Couairon and Renu Singh in the ARCHES team at INRIA (Paris, France).

 geoarches's building blocks can be easily integrated into research ML pipelines.
 It can also be used to run the ArchesWeather and ArchesWeatherGen weather models.